 In this movie, Peter's goateed mentor figure will be Benedict Cumberbatch’s Doctor Strange, and where Strange goes, weird things follow.
 Will this movie have shades of the dimension-jumping adventure of INTO THE SPIDER-VERSE, only in live-action?
-So it seems, based on that first trailer!
+So it seems, based on the trailers!
 In addition, it seems that we'll see a reflection of a couple of comic book stories in which Doctor Strange's magic helps Peter hide his identity once again.